chef/chef-web-docs/chef_master/source/deprecations_exit_code.rst

 Remediation
 ================

-If you have built automation that is dependent on the old behaviour of Chef, we strongly recommend updating it to support the extended set of exit codes.
-However, it's still possible to enable the old behaviour.
+If you have built automation that is dependent on the old behavior of Chef, we strongly recommend updating it to support the extended set of exit codes.
+However, it's still possible to enable the old behavior.
 Add the setting

 .. code-block:: ruby